webmeshproj/webmesh/examples/campfire-network/README.md

 docker-compose up
 ```

-After a few seconds, and a lot of random WARNINGS, you should all the nodes connect to each other.
+After a few seconds, and a lot of random WARNINGS, you should see all the nodes connect to each other.
 This can be confirmed by executing into any of the nodes and running `wg`:

 ```bash